 An alumna creates a charitable trust that provides her income for the rest of her life and benefits OSU in the future.

-A couple decides to leave their residence to OSU in their wills, with provisions that the sale of the home support scholarships
+A couple decides to leave their residence to OSU in their wills, with provisions that the sale of the home support scholarships.

 Planned gifts include bequests, trusts, gift annuities, and other gift vehicles.
 Planned gifts can be funded with many different types of assets, including securities, real estate, CDs, and retirement assets.
+One of the most common planned gifts is a bequest from a donor’s will or estate.
+View our sample bequest language.

 Often, combining the right asset with the right gift vehicle is the key to meeting your financial and charitable goals.
 Contact us to learn more.